 (20) Grind: 2/5

 This story kind of sucked.
 Two totally cliche, southern-white-hick caricatures get jealous of a rich black man and decide to fuck shit up, so to speak.
 They are treated to a nasty surprise.
 The ending is, well, comical because it is so ridiculous.
 The stories in the anthology take themselves seriously enough, but this story just makes me laugh.
 The ending is lame, the characters are walking stereotypes and the story just isn’t very interesting.
-In short, the story is fairly disappointing ending to an decent anthology of horror stories.
+In short, the story is fairly disappointing end to an decent anthology of horror stories.

 Overall, I’d have to say that the story are decent enough with a few standouts.
 However, due to a lack of explanation, many of the stories were not as good as they could have been.
 The writing was generally excellent with generally interesting characters.
 I really wish that some of the stories lived up to their potential.